thatsOven/opal-lang/README.md

 # opal
 opal is a transcompiled programming language based on Python and Cython.

-NOTE: due to how the compiler works, it might not detect some syntax errors, especially in expressions.
 # Compiler usage
 [ ] = optional
 * To compile to a Python `.py` file: `opal pycompile input_file [output_file]`